jebaeros/Worlds_documentation/README.md

 The final step is to obtain the OSM (OpenStreetMap) data and structures.
 We have two options for this:

-1. **OpenStreetMap Functionality**:
-   - OpenStreetMap provides versatile and user-friendly functions for selecting the type of mapping required.
-   - For more information, you can visit [OpenStreetMap](https://github.com/openstreetmap/).

-2. **Google 3D Tiles API**:
-   - Google 3D Tiles is a powerful paid tool that allows you to obtain high-quality 3D models with textures of structures and buildings.
-   - It utilizes photogrammetry present in Google's database to provide detailed 3D models.
-   - However, it comes with high requirements for downloading, processing, and modifying these meshes.

 ### OpenStreetMap Option

 #### Steps: